VEGA Technical Reference

 7.7 Hardware cursor

-then the XOR plane at CURSOR_ADDR + 512.
-Each plane is 64x64 at 1 bit per pixel,
+CURSOR_ADDR + 512.
+Each plane is 64x64 at 1 bit for each pixel, with 8 bytes

 | AND | XOR | Result |